AhmetUnsal98/note-app/README.md

-Note application with redux toolkit
+Note application with redux toolkit and redux persist